nolcut/FaaSr-Docs/docs/tutorial.md

 You need a personal access token in your repository secrets to run this tutorial.

-Follow the steps outlined in the [credentials] documentation to obtain your PAT.
+Follow the steps outlined in the GitHub Actions section of the [credentials] documentation to obtain your PAT.
 Copy this PAT so you can paste it as a secret in the next step

 ## Configure your repository secrets